What is phishing?

 [Translate to English:] er Ablauf bei Phishing-Angriffen

-Risks due to phishing attacks
+Risks arising from phishing attacks

 Data leakage